pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 Let's take a closer look at the seasonal pattern (just of the pre-covid data) by plotting deaths as a function of month, and we will color code the year.
 This confirms our suspicion of a seasonal trend in numbers of deaths with there being more deaths in the winter season than the summer.
 We can also see a large number of deaths in January, followed by a slight dip in February which bounces back in March.
 This could be due to a combination of:
 - `push-back` of deaths that actually occurred in December being registered in January
-- or `pull-forward` where money of the vulnerable people who would have died in February ended up dying in January, potentially due to the cold conditions.
+- or `pull-forward` where many of the vulnerable people who would have died in February ended up dying in January, potentially due to the cold conditions.

 The colour coding supports our suspicion that there is a positive main effect of year - that the baseline number of deaths per year is increasing.